jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 Before starting, we'll take a step back to quantifying how similar two word vectors are.
 Both GloVe and word2vec do this using dot products, however we can think of the similarity more generally as an arbitrary function, $s(u_j, v_c)$.

-Fasttext uses a different similarity measure, where each word is represented as a sum of smaller words of length n called n-grams.
+Fasttext redefines this similarity measure, and represents words as a sum of smaller words, each of length n called n-grams.
 To help the model learn prefixes and suffixes, we append "<" to the front and ">" to the back of each word.
 Then for n=3, the n-grams of "where" are:

     <where> = [<wh, whe, her, ere, re>]